captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 -   rpm -Uvh: if the package exists, upgrade it.
 Otherwise, install it.

+-   rpm2cpio [package-and-version] | cpio -ivd /download/location: extract a file from a package

+    -   cpio: copy files to and from archives

 -   rpm *will not* install deps for a particular package

     -   can use **yum** to get deps